 If you have any questions about the guidelines, you can contact the relevant director of studies or send an email to nda@econ.au.dk.

-Please also use nda@econ.au.dk if you need a non-disclosure agreement (NDA) to be signed by the head of department (see guidelines).
+Please also use nda@econ.au.dk if you need a company-specific non-disclosure agreement (NDA) to be signed by the head of department (see guidelines).

 General information about confidentiality: Confidential theses and projects at AU (please refer students to Data protection (GDPR) for students).